Good Samaritan Laws In Texas

 A classic example would be an individual who happens upon the scene of a car accident.

 Seeing an injured person trapped inside a vehicle, the Good Samaritan stops and attempts to render aid to the injured person.
+Learn more about good samaritan laws in texas by contacting an experienced attorney near you.

 What are “Good Samaritan Laws?”